tgirke/GEN242/content/en/tutorials/rprogramming/rprogramming.md

 ### Command-line

 The `Rscript` commmand is used to execute an R script from the command-line.
-A shebang needs to be included at the beginning of an R script in order to execute it with `./myscript.R` after making it executable (see [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/linux/linux/#permissions-and-ownership)).

 ``` sh
 Rscript my_script.R # or just ./myscript.R after including shebang line `#!/usr/bin/env Rscript` and making it executable
 ```

+A shebang needs to be included at the beginning of an R script in order to execute it just with `./myscript.R` after making it executable (see [here](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/linux/linux/#permissions-and-ownership)).
+The shebang line is optional when executing R scripts from within R with the `source` command or with `Rscript` from the command-line.
+The shebang of R scripts looks as follows:

+    #!/usr/bin/env Rscript

 Older alternatives for executing R scripts from the command-line are given below.